 When adding custom questions, be mindful of whether the data collected from your supporters will make an impact on your fundraising efforts.
 To maximize conversation rates, consider removing unnecessary custom questions altogether or ensure the question is not required to make a donation.

-Classy Mode should always be turned on.
-When Classy mode is turned on and checked by default, 80 to 85 percent of donors opt to cover the fees.
+Donor Covered Fees should always be turned on in the back-end of Classy.
+When it is, and checked by default, 80% to 85% of donors opt to cover the fees.
 On a day like Giving Tuesday, that can add up to real savings for your organization.

 6. Donate Button